johnfurlong98/personal-finance-tracker/README.md

 Welcome to Personal Finance Tracker, a place where you can track your income and expenses and budget for expexted expenses.

+Live link to Project on Heroku : (https://personal-finance-tracker1-a9613824dabe.herokuapp.com/)

+Live link to Project on Github : (https://github.com/johnfurlong98/personal-finance-tracker/tree/main)

+Live link to Google Sheets : (https://docs.google.com/spreadsheets/d/1hlqQIDcCy1w8jJdtelROL88UdgKCpmyeFF5UgE-qOno/edit?usp=sharing)

 ## Project Overview

 - The Personal Finance Tracker is a command-line tool designed to help users manage their personal finances.
+It leverages Google Sheets as a backend API.
 It allows users to input their income and expenses, track their spending across different categories, and monitor their overall financial health.Users can set budgets for different expense categories and track their spending against these budgets(Currently, the application requires users to manually set a budget for anticipated expenses by directly inputting the budget category and the allocated amount into the budget sheet.
 When a user enters an expense via the terminal, if the expense's category matches one of the predefined categories in the budget, the application then calculates and displays the variance between the actual spent amount and the initially budgeted amount.
 This process necessitates that categories and budget allocations are accurately entered and matched in the budget sheet for the functionality to operate as intended.)

 ## Key Project Goals